JLangowitz/mashup/COMMENTS.md

 That unused success data is the data that will be passed to the `$.post` success callback, and if there's an error, you handle it on the server side.
 To be really useful, instead of just `return console.log (err);`, you would probably `res.render ("error");` and have your server render and error page saying that there was an issue with POSTing the data.
 Does this all make sense?
 It's a bit more involved than your used to, but it's worth learning, so if you're confused you should talk to a member of the teaching team.

 Also your `main.js` file is riddled with `console.log`s, which you don't want because the users will be able to see them in their browser consoles.
 Also, what's the `setInterval` doing in [Line 23](https://github.com/JLangowitz/mashup/blob/master/public/javascripts/main.js#L23)?
+Maybe the function `vidFeed` should be in there?

 ## `views/`